 breeches

-Trousers that end at or just below the knee, historically menswear, now mostly seen in riding and formal military dress.
+Breeches (noun) means Trousers that end at or just below the knee, historically menswear, now mostly seen in riding and formal military dress.
+Example: “The jockey wore tall boots and cream breeches.”

-How to Use Breeches
+How to use breeches

 Learner’s notesIn plain EnglishOld-fashioned or specialist trousers that stop around the knee, still worn for horse riding and some ceremonial uniforms.